davidsusu/tree-printer/README.md

 There are multiple built-in implementations of the `TreePrinter` interface for printing tree structures via the `print()` method.
-This method accepts a `TreeNode` (the root node of the printed hierarchy), and, optionally, an `Appendable` object, to where the output will be flushed.
+This method accepts a `TreeNode` (the root node of the printed hierarchy), and, optionally, an `Appendable` object, to where the output will be flushed (by default, output will be printed to `System.out`).

 Alternatively, you can get the visualization as `String` via `stringify()`.
 In some cases this is inefficient (especially when you print large data with `ListingTreePrinter`).